-A Graduate of NCAD, Ken Bolger is a native of Dublin city but an adopted son of Kerry and the wild Dingle Peninsula where he has built his home and workshop.
+A Graduate of Ireland’s National College of Art and Design, Ken Bolger is a native of Dublin city and an adopted son of Kerry and the wild Dingle Peninsula where he raised his family and built his home and workshop since the late ‘90s.

 Standing Matters The Ireland Institute Dublin

 Garden Wars with Rónán Ó Snódaigh Kerry

 Weapons of Redemption Other Voices Dingle

 Manage Cookie Consent